webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### [Alternators](/orientation/propulsion/#Alternators)

 Energy Storage is replenished the quickest by running the engine.
 A 5 kW American Power HPI-185-EXT alternator provides up to 185 A at 28 V to the House Bank.
 You should see at least 3 kW @ 1,100 Engine RPM.
 It will take 6 to 9 hours to fully charge a completely drained House Bank.
 The alternator has a networked alternator regulator.
+40 minutes of battery charging at anchor will increase SOC around 5%.

 A 2nd alternator will be installed soon to double this capacity.